Milswanca/VertexAnimationDocumentation/docs/va-asset-editor.md

 When the instance is spawned, each custom float parameter will generate a value within its specified range.
 These values can then be accessed within your material graphs to create unique variations for each instance.

 > **Note:** Remember to click the Rebuild Asset button after making changes.

+## See Also

+- [Quick Start Guide](quick-start.md) - How to create and configure VA Asset Collections
+- [VA Animation Player](va-animation-player.md) - Understanding how to play and control vertex animations